Communication Arts (COM)

 This course introduces students to the process and study of communication between different cultures from the standpoint of English speaking United States citizens.
 Special attention is given to the communication practices of various ethnic groups in the hopes of facilitating effective communication between cultures.
 Various communication styles from cultures within the American experience are also examined.
 Different theoretical models of intercultural communication are studied.

-Course offered: EFAL
+Course offered: SP (odd yrs)

-Course offered: EFAL
+Course offered: FA (odd yrs)

 COM442 Communication Theory/Application (3 course hours)